longthjh/anonymous-web/README.md

 How to install this tools :

-* [ 1 ] Installation work is simpler than ever when you just run the tool
+* [ 1 ] Runing tools whith pythoon3 , Installation work is simpler than ever when you just run the tool
 * [ ! ] please running with sudo permissions

 * [ 2 ] The tool will automatically take you to a security check